 First, What is a tack room?

-A tack room is a room in a horse barn or riding stable that is used to store equipment specifically for horseback riding.
+A tack room is a room in a horse barn or riding stable that is used to store equipment for horseback riding.
 While general farm tools like shovels, pitchforks, and wheelbarrows- as well as horse feed, grain, and hay are stored in other areas, like utility closets and feed rooms, a tack room is a dedicated space to store equipment used to ride horses.

 By splitting the Tack Room Idea boards you can quickly navigate to tack room photos that fit your personal style without having to wade through rooms you’d never use as inspiration.